Find Grad Schools

 Graduate Certificates in Perfusion Technology/Perfusionist

 There are 2 colleges and univerities across the nation that offer a graduate certificate in perfusion technology/perfusionist.
-Approximately 40% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 25% were students from underrepresented racial-ethnic groups.

 Education Levels of Perfusion Technology/Perfusionist Majors